carpentries-lab/python-aos-lesson/episodes/01-conda.md

 > {: .language-bash}
 >
 > (it's `conda deactivate` to exit)
 >
+> Notice that in this case we had to include jupyter in the list of packages to install.
+> When you create a brand new conda environment,
+> it doesn't automatically come with the pre-installed packages
+> that are in the base environment.
+>
 > You can have lots of different environments,
 >